Samaritanism: Clergy and worship

+However, it should be added that in Samaritan society, from the lineage of the priestly family come not only the priests, but also the leaders of prayers (imams) and the rabbis, who teach the ancient Samaritan language.

+Samaritan synagogues are oriented toward Gerizim and are usually located on the outskirts of the settlements; the symbols with which they are decorated are all exclusively mosaics: menorahs, shofars, trumpets, heads of doves, sheep and goats.

 Festivals and observances

 The Samaritans have conserved the institution of a high priesthood and the practice of slaughtering and eating lambs on Passover eve.
-They celebrate Pesach, Shavuot, and Sukkot, but use a different mode from that employed in Judaism in order to determine the dates annually.
+They celebrate Pesach, Shavuot, and Sukkot, but use a different mode from that employed in Judaism to determine the dates annually.
 Yom Teru'ah (the Biblical name for "Rosh Hashanah"), at the beginning of Tishrei, is not considered a New Year as it is in Rabbinic Judaism.

 The sabbath is observed weekly by the Samaritan community every week from Friday to Saturday beginning and ending at sundown.
 For 24 hours, the families gather together to celebrate the rest day: all electricity with the exception of minimal lighting (kept on the entire day) in the house is disconnected, no work is done, and neither cooking nor driving is allowed.
 The time is devoted to worship which consists of seven prayer services (divided into two for sabbath eve, two in the morning, two in afternoon and one at eve of conclusion), reading the weekly Torah portion (according to the Samaritan yearly Torah cycle), spending quality time with family, taking meals, rest and sleep, and visiting other members of the community.

 Passover is particularly important in the Samaritan community, climaxing with the sacrifice of up to 40 sheep.
 The Counting of the Omer remains largely unchanged; however, the week before Shavuot is a unique festival celebrating the continued commitment Samaritanism has maintained since the time of Moses.
 Shavuot is characterized by nearly day-long services of continuous prayer, especially over the stones on Gerizim traditionally attributed to Joshua.

 During Sukkot, the sukkah is built inside houses, as opposed to outdoor settings that are traditional among Jews.
 Samaritan historian Benyamim Tsedaka traces the indoor-sukkah tradition to persecution of Samaritans during the Byzantine Empire.
 The roof of the Samaritan sukkah is decorated with citrus fruits and the branches of palm, myrtle, and willow trees, according to the Samaritan interpretation of the four species designated in the Torah for the holiday.

+A peculiarity in Samaritanism, is that during Holidays, they recite the liturgy with an audible, fully preserved Samaritan Hebrew pronunciation of the Tetragrammaton, being something akin to *Yahúwēh.